- History and Signalment

 In ruminants, atrial fibrillation is usually paroxysmal and associated with GI tract disorders (eg, vagal indigestion), but it also may be persistent and occur as a sequela of cor pulmonale or with other cardiac diseases.

 In horses, atrial fibrillation can usually be diagnosed by identifying an undulating baseline.
 It most often occurs in the absence of underlying cardiac disease (primary or lone atrial fibrillation) and is associated with the normally high vagal tone found in horses that most likely have some predisposition for the arrhythmia.
 However, it may also occur secondary to cardiac disease such as mitral insufficiency, aortic insufficiency, myocarditis, pericarditis, or untreated congenital cardiac defects.
 The resting heart rate is usually within the normal range when there is no underlying cardiac disease, whereas it is typically increased with underlying disease; this may help identify the cause of the arrhythmia on physical examination.
-Most horses with primary atrial fibrillation exhibit no clinical signs at rest or with moderate exercise/work; however, more strenuous exercise or work may result in evidence of reduced cardiac output.
+Most horses with primary atrial fibrillation exhibit no clinical signs at rest or with moderate exercise or work; however, more strenuous exercise or work may result in evidence of reduced cardiac output.
 This can be seen in racehorses who are evaluated for a sudden reduction in race performance.
 In this setting, the clinical signs could also be due to paroxysmal atrial fibrillation, which can be identified only during the exercise period.
 In horses with primary atrial fibrillation, conversion to sinus rhythm with quinidine at a dosage of 22 mg/kg, PO, every 2 hr until conversion, is still the treatment of choice.
 The success rate for conversion is greatest in horses with atrial fibrillation of shorter duration.
 The chance for success is considered excellent if the duration is <4 mo and relatively good if >4 mo, although conversion may take longer and quinidine toxicity is more likely to develop.
 Horses with atrial fibrillation can also be successfully converted to sinus rhythm electrically (cardioversion).
-This requires the careful placement of electrode catheters in a pulmonary artery and the right atrium (via the jugular vein) of an awake horse followed by anesthesia.
-Electrical shocks of increasing intensity are then delivered through the catheters.
+This requires the careful placement of electrode catheters in a pulmonary artery and the right atrium (via the jugular vein) of an awake horse followed by anesthesia and then delivery of electrical shocks of increasing intensity through the catheters.
 This method is very successful but is time-consuming and expensive.
 Most horses can return to successful racing performance after conversion.
 However, some will revert to atrial fibrillation over time.
 Conversion to sinus rhythm is not indicated in horses with severe underlying cardiac disease, because the likelihood of conversion, or maintenance of sinus rhythm if converted, is very low.

 Ventricular premature complexes arise from a site within the ventricular myocardium or specialized conduction system.
 On the ECG, the QRS complex usually appears wide and is followed by a large T wave that is opposite in polarity to the QRS complex.
 This produces a large, bizarre complex when compared with normally sinus-driven QRS complexes, occurs earlier than the next expected sinus-driven QRS complex (ie, premature), and does not have an associated preceding P wave, although unassociated P waves going at a slower rate (AV dissociation) may be seen.
-Most commonly, these complexes occur from noncardiac causes such as anesthesia, age, electrolyte abnormalities, acute toxicities, neoplasia (eg, splenic hemangiosarcoma in dogs), gastric distension (eg, gastric dilation and volvulus syndrome in dogs), or trauma.
-They may also be associated with ventricular myocardial diseases such as dilated cardiomyopathy, arrhythmogenic right ventricular cardiomyopathy (Boxer cardiomyopathy), and myocarditis.
+Most commonly, these complexes occur from noncardiac causes such as anesthesia, age, electrolyte abnormalities, acute toxicities, neoplasia (eg, splenic hemangiosarcoma in dogs), gastric distention (eg, gastric dilation and volvulus syndrome in dogs), or trauma.
+They may also be associated with ventricular myocardial diseases such as DCM, arrhythmogenic right ventricular cardiomyopathy (Boxer cardiomyopathy), and myocarditis.

 Ventricular tachycardia is the occurrence of three or more sequential ventricular premature complexes.
 These can again be nonsustained or sustained (>30 sec).
 They can also be divided into slower, benign ventricular tachycardias and faster, malignant ones.
 A slower, benign ventricular tachycardia is called an accelerated idioventricular rhythm (AIVR) and is commonly seen in dogs in the intensive care unit secondary to systemic (often intra-abdominal) disease or trauma.
 It is characterized on the ECG by the presence of a ventricular tachycardia that is relatively slow (usually <200 bpm).
 Sinus rhythm may be interspersed with the AIVR, with one rhythm taking control of the rhythm whenever it is slightly faster than the other.